Guinnevere: Cover versions

-Miles Davis recorded a version of the song during a January 27, 1970 session.
-It was first released, in edited form, on the 1979 compilation Circle in the Round, with a longer version appearing on the 1998 release of The Complete Bitches Brew Sessions.
+Miles Davis recorded a version of the song with his electric-era band during a January 27, 1970 session.
+It was first released, in edited form, on the 1979 compilation Circle in the Round, with a longer version eventually appearing on the 1998 release of The Complete Bitches Brew Sessions.
 According to David Crosby's 2016 podcast interview with Marc Maron, Davis played it for Crosby at the former's home before releasing it.
-Crosby did not recognize any resemblance between Davis' version and his composition and Davis kicked him out of his house.
+He did not recognize any resemblance between Davis' version and his original composition, and was bemused; Davis did not take kindly to this, and kicked him out of his house.
 In late 2017, Crosby tweeted that he changed his mind about Miles' recording: "Finally ....after so many years of not getting it ....I listened to Miles and his band doing Guinnevere....and got it..."